Weighted Stuffed Animal Sensory Tool

 What Is The Purpose Of A Weighted Stuffed Animal?

 A weighted stuffed animal is a type of sensory aid pediatric occupational therapists, at times, use during therapy sessions.
 Furthermore, occupational therapists also sometimes recommend children use this sensory tool at home or while at school to address specific sensory processing needs.
-Both adults and children alike can use weighted stuffed animals when prescribed by their therapist.
+Both adults and children alike may benefit from the use of weighted lap pads, stuffed animals, or blankets when prescribed by their therapist.

 Whether the goal is better focus during school hours, improved self regulation skills, increased participation in activities, or decreased anxiety, a weighted stuffed animal may be a tool that might be helpful to you.
 Check with your personal occupational therapist to see if this sensory device is a good fit for you or your child.